antgroup/SparkUI-Parser/README.md

 # 🎉 News

-[2025-9-5] **We relearse our paper: SparkUI-Parser: Enhancing GUI Perception with Robust Grounding and Parsing.
+[2025-9-5] **We release our paper: SparkUI-Parser: Enhancing GUI Perception with Robust Grounding and Parsing.
 We plan to open source the training code and our proposed GUI parsing benchmark-ScreenParse with evaluation code soon.**

 ---